harrystech/twitter-ua/README.md

 ##Google Universal Analytics for Twitter

-###Welcome to a world where Tweets can be recorded and documented as page views.
+Welcome to a world where Tweets can be recorded and documented as page views.

 How to use the code:

 #####Get your own keys.
 And UA Tracking ID

 Get Twitter Developers Account Here: https://apps.twitter.com/ Get a UA tracking code on Google Analytics.

-1. Make a Google Analytics account if you don't have one already.
-2. Create a new property.
-3. Under Google Analytics, Admin you'll be prompted to upgrade to Universal Analytics if you ahven't already done so
+(Need to upgrade to Universal Analytics)
-4. Under "Property Settings" there is a Tracking ID (short string that starts with "UA")

 #####Set up database (we used Postgresql)